 Item Description automatically Transfer func Active File Migration function is renabled when the Large File tion is enabled, even if the Active function is disabled by using the command.
 Lower limit of the file size to which the applied.
 A va ower threshold for the size of files Large File Transfer function is lue in the range from 50 MB to 5 ecified.
 MB, GB, or TB can be ne unit. is selected fo be specified in cases where Off r Content sharing and Yes is Optimize for Large file lisplayed if the version of linked s 8.0 or later.
-Use file version restore Yes Select this to make the past version files (past version directories) migrated to the HCP system available to clients.
-In addition, select how past-version directories are to be kept in the .history directory. restore only i ify items related to file version f Content sharing is set to a er than On (Read-Only).
-Custom schedule schedule for l For details ab version resto you want to use a custom keeping past-version directories. bout custom scheduling of the file re functionality, see the and Configuration Guide.
+Use file version restore Yes version direct system availa make the past version files (past tories) migrated to the HCP able to clients.
+In addition, select sion directories are to be kept in directory.
+Custom schedule restore only i ify items related to file version f Content sharing is set to a er than On (Read-Only). schedule for l For details ab version resto you want to use a custom keeping past-version directories. bout custom scheduling of the file re functionality, see the and Configuration Guide.
 Schedule settings Configure a custom schedule. • Keep 15-MINUTE versions for: The oldest past version directory with 15-minute time units (hour n, minutes 00 to 14, minutes 15 to 29, minutes 30 to 44, minutes 45 to 59) is kept for the number of units specified.
 Specify any of the following: 15, 30, 45, and 60. • Keep HOURLY versions for : The oldest past version directory with hourly time units (hour n , minutes 00 to 59) is kept for the number of units specified.
 Specify in the range from 1 to 48. • Keep DAILY versions for : The oldest past version directory with daily time units (day n , 00:00 to

-23:59) is kept for the number of units specified.
-Specify in the range from 1 to 62. • Keep WEEKLY versions for: The oldest past version directory with weekly time units (week n, Sunday, 00:00 to Saturday, 23:59) is kept for the number of units specified.
+Item Description 23:59) is kept for the number of units specified.
+Specify in the range from 1 to 62. • Keep WEEKLY versions for : The oldest past version directory with weekly time units (week n , Sunday, 00:00 to Saturday, 23:59) is kept for the number of units specified.
 Specify in the range from 1 to 156. • Keep MONTHLY versions for : The oldest past version directory with monthly time units (month n , 1st day, 00:00 to last-day , 23:59) is kept for the number of units specified.
-Specify in the range from 1 to 72. • Keep YEARLY versions for: The oldest past version directory with yearly time units (year n, Jan 1, 00:00 to Dec 31, 23:59) is kept for the number of units specified.
+Specify in the range from 1 to 72. • Keep YEARLY versions for : The oldest past version directory with yearly time units (year n , Jan 1, 00:00 to Dec 31, 23:59) is kept for the number of units specified.
 Specify in the range from 1 to 100.
-Period to hold ^{#2} directories for a value between you want to keep past-version reach migration interval.
-Specify ten 1 and 36,500 for the number nich the past-version directories t. by tra IFS ypass averse necking Enable checking.
-This item is n enable CIFS bypass traverse ot displayed when Content t to Home directory.
+Period to hold #2 Select this if you want to keep past-version directories for each migration interval.
+Specify a value between 1 and 36,500 for the number of days for which the past-version directories are to be kept.
+CIFS bypa trave chec erse Select this to enable CIFS bypass traverse checking.
+This item is not displayed when Content sharing is set to Home directory.